 Donna: I specialize in a wide range of travel.
-Sometimes it is encouraging people to push their comfort boundary, sometimes it is how to use travel to reconnect with the person you fell in love with, and then other times it is how travel can teach you who you are.
+Sometimes it is encouraging people to push their comfort boundary, sometimes it is using travel to reconnect with the person you fell in love with, and then other times it is how travel can teach you who you are.

 TA: What is the best vacation you've ever taken?

 Donna: I have two favorite vacations.
 The first one was to England when our kids were eight and ten.
 I loved it because they were able to experience and see that kids who lived in other countries were just like them.
 My other favorite vacation was when my husband and I rented a catamaran in La Paz, Mexico.
 We saw natural beaches that were not spoiled with litter, vibrant ochre red cliffs stark against deep blue skies, and we snorkeled with sea lions in the wild.